tagohd/mono/LIFOIAGO.md

 		- But also tricks comic readers!
 		- Evil little plans ensue
 - Alter first loop ending? ((first loop as in first shown to audience not first-first))
-	- `Realizing he has the last Artifact AL needs, they decide to take the fight to him` is a bit weird to me.
+	- "Realizing he has the last Artifact AL needs, they decide to take the fight to him" is a bit weird to me.
 I think that means you should run away actually
-		- `sudo: never said it was a *good* idea ;)`
+		- `sudo: never said it was a *good* idea ;)
+			- > it's already stretching it for Luke, but Case is there too!
 	- Maybe have it be a desperation thing instead?
 	- Alternatively: shorten the first loop
 		- Luke's death this loop could occur before reaching AL's domain